Selecting a CB Radio

 The EOTB, like many other off-road clubs uses CB radios as the primary means of communication between vehicles on the trail.

 Most CB radios are very similar.
 They usually support 40 channels, transmit at up to 4 Watts which is all you really need.
+We also highly recommend a dual-mode (AM/FM) radio (more on this later).
 You can get some extras like built-in SWR meters, weather radio, channel memories among others.
 As long as you stick with a reputable brand, you should be fine.
-It’s generally advisable to stick to one of the three major brands, Uniden, Midland or Cobra.
+It’s generally advisable to stick to one of the major brands, Cobra, Uniden, or President.
+There are other budget brands such as TYT and Retevis, but we just don’t have any experience with them.

-You will see some shops advertise radios by Galaxy or Ranger with higher power outputs (10 Watts, 45 Watts and even 75 Watts).
+You will see some shops advertise radios by Galaxy, Stryker, or Ranger with higher power outputs (10 Watts, 45 Watts and even 100 Watts).
 These are not CB radios, they are HAM (amateur) radios, often referred to as 11m radios, that can or have been modified to operate in the CB band.
 These are legal to use as HAM radios if you have a license but are not legal to use in the CB band, even if you do have a license.

 Common Features